Cat Prescriptions and Medications

 COMMON REASONS FOR PRESCRIPTIONS FOR CATS

-To make administering medication easier for both you and your cat, many medications can be compounded into flavored chews or a flavored liquid, which many cats will perceive to be a treat rather than a medicine.
-Our veterinary team will help match your cat with the best-received form of their prescribed medication, and will help teach you how to most effectively administer each medication.
+Many medications can be compounded into flavored chews or a flavored liquid.
+This makes administering medication easier for both you and your cat.
+Luckily many cats will perceive this as a treat rather than a medicine.
+Our veterinary team will help match your cat with the best-received form of their prescribed medication.
+Plus we can teach you how to most effectively administer each medication.

 In rare cases, orally medicating a cat patient at home is not possible.
 There are a limited number of long-lasting injectable medications that may be useful in some such cases, such as Convenia (an antibiotic lasting 10 days in the body) and Depo-medrol (a steroid lasting several weeks in the body).

 Another option for cats that cannot be orally medicated is a compounded transdermal preparation, which is applied to the skin in precisely measured amounts and absorbed into the bloodstream.
-This is only an option for a limited number of medications, and may not be as effective as oral medications, but is nonetheless a good option in certain situations.
+This is only an option for a limited number of medications.
+It may not be as effective as oral medications, but is nonetheless a good option in certain situations.

 One of our veterinarians will help you decide whether one of these options is necessary for your cat.